seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

 *Vesārajjappatto*, he has attained to proficiency.

 *Aparappaccayo satthusāsane*, in regard to the dispensation of the teacher he is not dependent on others.
-And that is to say that he could attain to *Nibbāna* even without another's help, though of course with the teacher's help he would attain it sooner.
+And that is to say that he could attain to Nibbāna even without another's help, though of course with the teacher's help he would attain it sooner.

 So this string of epithets testifies to the efficacy of the realization by the first path.
-It is not a mere glimpse of *Nibbāna* from a distance.
-It is a reaching, an arrival or a plunge into *Nibbāna*.
+It is not a mere glimpse of Nibbāna from a distance.
+It is a reaching, an arrival or a plunge into Nibbāna.

 For purposes of illustration we may bring in a legend connected with the history of Sri Lanka.
 It is said that when King *Gajabāhu* invaded India, one of his